Southridge High School (Kennewick): Facilities

-Former Southridge student Danica Lyn Stewart achieved acting success in her adult life and can be seen on NBC's daytime soap Passions.

 Athletics

 Southridge participates in the Columbia Basin Big Nine (CBBN) 3A.
 The CBBN is the former Columbia Basin League which is the former Big Nine.
 Football and soccer games are played at Neil F. Lampson Stadium, which is located on the grounds of Kennewick High School.
 Southridge shares the stadium with Kennewick and Kamiakin High School.
-In their brief existence, the Suns have won state championships in dance for 4 years (2004–2008), golf, soccer, and baseball, along with several individual state championships in tennis, gymnastics, Swimming, diving, ice hockey, and wrestling.
+In their brief existence, the Suns have won state championships in dance for four years (2004–2008), golf, soccer, and baseball, along with several individual state championships in tennis, gymnastics, Swimming, diving, ice hockey, and wrestling.
+Southridge’s competitive cheerleading team qualified for state in 2023.

-Fight song

-The Southridge High School fight song is sung to the tune of the Notre Dame Fight Song.